Our insurance fraud attorneys are investigating life insurance company sales practices and administration of universal life insurance policies.

 Contact our consumer fraud attorneys toll-free at (800) 254-9493 or fill out the form for a free and confidential consultation about your potential case.

 Hundreds of Thousands of Life Insurance Policyholders Affected

 According to a recent article by the Wall Street Journal, several insurers have recently notified tens of thousands of policyholders that they intend to raise the cost of insurance.
 According to the report, people who purchased universal life insurance as long ago as the 1980s now face higher charges that can add up to thousands of dollars more each year.

 According to the Baltimore Sun article, the Consumer Federation of America said that Transamerica, AXA Equitable, and Voya Financial (formerly ING) had all recently increased rates.
 The Wall Street Journal reported that about 26,000 Transamerica customers were told in 2015 that certain charges would be increasing.
 An article by InvestmentNews describes how this may be “just the tip of the iceberg.”

-The Consumer Federation of America recently sent a letter to the insurance commissioners in each state asking them to investigate these practices.
+A spokesman for Transamerica wrote in an email to the Baltimore Sun that insurance companies have been grappling with how to deal with the historically low insurance rates in recent years.
 According to Alfred W. Redmer Jr., the insurance commissioner of Maryland, “[t]he cost of insurance is supposed to be based on the current mortality tables, which have nothing to do with the interest rates.”

 Contact us for a free consultation